 When should I begin a Newborn Specialist or Baby Nurse search ?

 It’s never too early to start your search for a qualified, trustworthy Baby Nurse.
 To ensure the broadest selection of available Newborn Specialists, allow up to six months prior to your anticipated delivery date to begin the selection process.
-However, don’t hesitate to call us if you have an immediate need.
+However, don’t hesitate to call our Domestic Agency for Baby Nurses in Los Angeles if you have an immediate need.

 What is the typical work schedule for a Newborn Specialist or Baby Nurse ?

 Baby Nurses usually work eight to twelve-hour shifts, mostly commonly at night.
 We also have Baby Nurses that work 24-hour shifts (with a scheduled break.)